-Fan speed-Any setting except "OFF" Temperature-Towards WARM (red zone) Air intake-FRESH (outside air) Air flow-WINDSHIELD
+Fan speed-Any setting except "OFF"

+Temperature-Towards WARM

+(red zone)

+Air intake-FRESH (outside air)

-Turning the air flow selector to the windshield or floor/windshield position turns on the defrosting function with the purpose of clearing the front view.
+Turning the air flow selector to the windshield or floor/windshield position turns on the defrosting function with the purpose of

-When turning the air flow selector to windshield or floor/windshield position, air intake selector mode changes to FRESH automatically to clean up the front view quickly.
-It is not possible to return to RECIRCULATE in this position.
-Vehicles with "A/C" button-
+When turning the air flow selector to windshield or floor/windshield position, the air intake selects FRESH automatically.
+This is to clean up the front view more quickly.